 - On-site 24/7 licensed nursing staff

-If you have questions or want to schedule an appointment, contact us today.
+If you have questions about our dementia care program or want to schedule an appointment, contact us today.

 Dementia refers to the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with a person’s daily functioning.
 This group of symptoms is not a disease per se, but may accompany certain diseases or conditions.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression or imbalances in certain substances, such as hormones or vitamins.